Glen Smith Photoshop logo

 • Nudge a layer with the keyboard arrow keys, to accurately position the layer

-This received a small change in the v26.0 update in October 2024.
+This received a small change in the v26.0 update in October 2024, restoring the Show Transform Controls button back on the toolbar, where it lived for years, before the last version.

 Move Tool Options